-If there is a behavior problem on the bus, wait until the students unloading are safely off the bus and have moved away.
+In order to get students to and from school safely and on time, you need to be able to concentrate on the driving task.
+Loading and unloading requires all your bus, wait until the students unloading are safely off the bus and have moved away.
 If necessary, pull the bus over to handle the problem.